cdsittampalam/documentation/docs/Configure Account.md

 The web app includes sections that will allow you to configure accounts in future versions of the app.

+## Future Version Features

+In future versions, you will be able to:

+*   upgrade your account plan.
+*   view/edit company name and domain.
+*   change the account owner.
+*   view/edit account permissions and/or members.

 ## Current Version Features

 Currently, you can view information on the: